BostonGlobe/globe-graphic-template/README.md

 **Note**: Add `<p:style src='https://apps.bostonglobe.com/common/css/igraphic/igraphic-0.1.0.css'/>` to the top of the jpt if using as an igraphic.

 ### Live reload
-To setup a server for live reloading when a file changes and so others on the network can see what you are working on.
+Browser sync lets you setup a local server for live reloading when a file changes, and so that others in the building can see what you are working on.

-Make sure to install [browser-sync](http://www.browsersync.io/#install).
+Make sure to have [node](http://nodejs.org) and [browser-sync](http://www.browsersync.io/#install) installed.
+Check by typing `node --version` and `browser-sync --version` in Terminal.

 In the root of your project run `make reload`.

 Changes to any file in the `src` folder will trigger your browser to reload.
+A sharable link to your machine will be in Terminal.

 ### How to include javascript libraries
 Here is a list of the currently available libraries: